nlebeck/CouchPotato/README.md

 program will ignore the Xbox controller input while the controller-enabled app is running.
 Child
 elements: the same as for a `program` entry (see above).

+## Changing the browser

+The browser used to launch websites can also be changed by modifying the config file.
+The `options` element contains a `browser` child element, which itself contains two child elements, `processName` and `path`.
+Change those two child elements to the process name and executable path, respectively, of your browser of choice.

+The default browser is Internet Explorer.
+Why Internet Explorer?
+The only browsers that support 1080p video playback on Windows are Internet Explorer and Microsoft Edge, and I can't figure out how to start Edge (or any other UWP app) from inside of a C# program.
+Also, Internet Explorer is guaranteed to be present on any user's computer.

 ## Speech recognition mode

 For websites like Netflix that don't work with keyboard mode, CouchPotato has a speech recognition